abandoned/help.mop.io/_docs/base-price.md

 Each listing has a base price, which we use to calculate its floor and ceiling.

-We initially set this to the original price of the listing at time of synchronisation.
+We initially set this to the original price of the listing when first synchronising.
 You can later update this value on the listing page.